Chris Brown To Allegedly Fight Migos Star Quavo Over Karrueche Romance?

 The “Party” hitmaker found out about the news just over a week ago, and from what Hollywood Life claims, Chris Brown is beyond livid, having considered Quavo a close friend of his ever since they first worked together two years ago.

 Chris has always been a big fan of Migos, Quavo’s group, who just recently landed themselves their first number one hit with “Bad & Boujee” on the Billboard Hot 100.
-Their success in the music business has skyrocketed and Chris Brown feels like Quavo somewhat thinks he no longer needs Breezy anymore to sustain his career.
+Their success in the music business has skyrocketed, and Chris Brown feels like Quavo somewhat thinks he no longer needs Breezy anymore to sustain his career.

 It baffles Chris Brown to think that someone he had shared a close bond with has now gone behind his back and is said to be dating Karrueche, someone that the 27-year-old still shares feelings for.
 To say that the “Love More” singer is angry would be an understatement, an insider explains to TMZ.